EdwardShanahan07/fitness-meals/README.md

 - As a User, I can comment on members' recipes so that I ask questions about the recipe
 - As a User, I can like or unlike recipes so that I can support the other users
 - As a User, I can see my profile page so that I can see my recipes

+### Agile Methodology
+My project was planned using the Agile Methodology, and you can find my project board [Here](https://github.com/users/EdwardShanahan07/projects/7/views/1).
+A Github Issue was opened for each feature.
+Each issue was given a label, an epic, a user story, acceptance criteria, and tasks.
+I discovered that planning and organising my project was made simpler by the Agile Methodology.

 ## Design